Canada prosecutor: Serial killer staged photos of victims

-TORONTO (AP) — Police found many photographs of the victims of serial killer Bruce McArthur on his electronic devices, a prosecutor said Monday as a sentencing hearing began for a former landscaper who preyed upon men from Toronto’s Gay Village.
+TORONTO (AP) — Serial killer Bruce McArthur staged photos of some of his victims after they died, posing at least two corpses with cigars in their mouths, a prosecutor said Monday as the sentencing hearing began for the former gardener who preyed on men from Toronto’s Gay Village district.

-Prosecutor Michael Cantlon earlier warned people attending the hearing that they could hear details so explicit they could affect health and wellbeing, and asked them to think twice about whether they wanted to be present.
+Prosecutor Michael Cantlon didn’t display the images found on McArthur’s electronic devices during the session, but said there were photos of at least six of the victims.

+He also said police found a bound and naked man when they raided McArthur’s home and arrested him on Jan.
+18, 2018.
+He said police moved in when they realized he had someone over.
+The man, who survived, was not identified.

 McArthur pleaded guilty on Jan.
 29 to eight counts of first-degree murder.
 He sexually assaulted, killed and dismembered men he met in Toronto’s Gay Village district over seven years.
 He faces a potential sentence of life in prison with no chance for parole for 25 years or more.